Best Suburbs for Public Transport in Perth, The 2026 Guide

 Frequently Asked Questions

-How much do transport-connected suburbs cost compared to car-dependent areas?
+Do transport-connected suburbs in Perth cost more than car-dependent areas?

-Transport-connected suburbs typically carry a 10-15% premium over similar car-dependent locations, but this is often offset by reduced transport costs and stronger capital growth.
-The premium varies significantly across Perth - rail suburbs like Mount Lawley command higher prices than bus-only corridors.
+Transport-connected suburbs typically carry a premium over comparable car-dependent locations, but this is often offset by reduced transport costs and stronger capital growth.
+The premium varies significantly across Perth, with rail suburbs like Mount Lawley commanding higher prices than bus-only corridors.

-Should I prioritise rail access over bus routes when buying?
+Should I prioritise rail access or bus routes when buying in Perth?

 Rail generally offers more reliable frequency and higher capacity, making rail suburbs more resilient to transport disruptions.
-However, high-frequency bus corridors like those in Nedlands and South Perth can be just as effective for daily commuting - it depends on your work location and lifestyle priorities.
+However, high-frequency bus corridors like those in Nedlands and South Perth can be just as effective for daily commuting, depending on your work location and lifestyle priorities.

-How has METRONET affected property values in connected suburbs?
+How has METRONET affected property values in connected Perth suburbs?

-METRONET-connected suburbs have generally outperformed Perth's median growth since construction began.
-Bayswater joining the million-dollar club and Ellenbrook's consistent sales activity demonstrate the infrastructure impact, though individual results vary by suburb and property type.
+METRONET-connected suburbs have generally outperformed the Perth median since construction began.
+Bayswater joining the million-dollar house price club and consistent sales activity in Ellenbrook demonstrate the infrastructure impact, though individual results vary by suburb and property type.

-What deposit do I need to buy in transport-connected suburbs?
+What deposit do I need to buy in a transport-connected suburb in Perth?

-Are investment properties better in rail suburbs or bus corridors?
+Are investment properties better in Perth rail suburbs or bus corridors?

 Both can work well for investors.
 Rail suburbs often attract professionals and government workers who value consistent commuting, while bus corridors may offer better rental yields in some price brackets.
-Your investment strategy and target tenant profile determine the better choice.
+Your target tenant profile and investment strategy determine the better fit.

-Should I use a mortgage broker or go directly to my bank?
+Should I use a mortgage broker or go directly to my bank when buying in a transport suburb?

-How do I know if public transport suits my work commute?
+How do I know if public transport will suit my work commute from a Perth suburb?

 Test the commute during your usual work hours before committing to a purchase.
-Peak frequency, reliability, and total travel time (including walking and waiting) vary significantly across Perth's network.
-Consider both current and potential future work locations when making your decision.
+Peak frequency, reliability, and total travel time vary significantly across Perth's network.
+Consider both your current and potential future work locations when making the decision.

 Your Next Steps

-Choosing the right transport-connected suburb is about more than just convenience - it's about finding a location that suits both your lifestyle and your lending position.
+Choosing the right transport-connected suburb is about more than convenience.
+It's about finding a location that suits both your lifestyle and your lending position.
 The difference between lenders can significantly affect what you can afford in Perth's better-connected suburbs, which is exactly what a broker comparison is designed to find for you.